 PHYSICAL AND MENTAL CAUSES OF OBESITY

 Genetics: Whether it’s from mom or dad’s of the family, genetics do play a role in obesity.
 However, studies have shown genes do not always predict future health and according to Harvard School of Public Health, genetics are only a small factor in the risk for obesity.
 In some cases, interactions between multiple genes may increase one’s susceptibility for obesity but rarely are genes the primary cause for weight gain.
-Though genes aren’t the sole cause for obesity, The American Medical Association does recognize obesity as a disease and we at Expert Surgical treat it as so.
+Though genes aren’t the sole cause for obesity, The American Medical Association does recognize obesity as a disease and we at The Bariatric Experts treat it as so.

 Diet: Simple carbohydrates such as sugars, soft drinks, beer and breads all contribute to weight gain because they are more rapidly absorbed into the bloodstream than complex carbohydrates like brown rice, grains, raw vegetables and fruits.
 A diet high in simple carbohydrates increase blood glucose levels, which then stimulate insulin release by the pancreas.
 Insulin promotes the growth of fat tissue and can cause weight gain.

 Overeating: Overeating leads to weight gain, especially if the diet is high in fat and sugar.
 Our bodies store excess calories as fat and one pound of fat is roughly equal to 3,500 calories.
 Think of it like overfilling the garbage disposal; the blades can only do so much at a time, just like your metabolism.